 New initiatives include OpenICE, made possible with lead funding from The Andrew W. Mellon Foundation, which offers free concerts and related programming wherever ICE performs, and enables a working process with composers to unfold in public settings.
 DigitICE, a free online library of over 350 streaming videos, catalogues the ensemble’s performances.
 ICE's First Page program is a commissioning consortium that fosters close collaborations between performers, composers, and listeners as new music is developed.
 EntICE, a side-by-side education program, places ICE musicians within youth orchestras as they premiere new commissioned works together; inaugural EntICE partners include Youth Orchestra Los Angeles and The People's Music School in Chicago.
 Summer activities include Ensemble Evolution at the Banff Centre for Arts and Creativity, in which young professionals perform with ICE and attend workshops on topics from interpretation to concert production.
 Yamaha Artist Services New York is the exclusive piano provider for ICE.http://iceorg.org

-Also an active percussionist, Nathan has premiered hundreds of pieces, working with luminaries and fostering emerging composers.
-He has appeared as a concerto soloist with the Seattle Symphony conducted by Ludovic Morlot at Benaroya Hall and with Gamelan Galak Tika at Carnegie's Zankel Hall.
-A core member of ICE, he is in residence at Lincoln Center's Mostly Mozart Festival, and performs regularly at major venues throughout NYC, across the US and Europe, and has toured Russia, Bali, Turkey, and Cuba.
-He has recorded for Nonesuch, Tzadik, Mode, Kairos, New Albion, Bridge, BMOP, Karnatic Lab, and Cold Blue records.
+Also an active percussionist, Davis has premiered hundreds of pieces, working with luminaries and fostering emerging composers.
+He has appeared as a concerto soloist with the Seattle Symphony, Tokyo Symphony, and Nagoya Philharmonic.
+A core member of ICE, he is an artist-in-residence at the Lincoln Center's Mostly Mozart Festival and performs regularly at major venues throughout NYC, across the US and Europe, and has toured Russia, Bali, Turkey, and Cuba.
+He has recorded for Nonesuch, Tzadik, Mode, Kairos, Sono Luminus, Sony Classical, and New Albion.

-A dedicated instructor, Nathan is on the faculty at Dartmouth College where he teaches lessons and directs the Contemporary Performance Lab.
-He has given masterclasses on composition, electronics, and extended percussion techniques at UC Berkeley, CalArts, Rice, Baylor, Yale, the Longy School of Music, UMass Amherst, Georgia Tech, the Center for Advanced Musical Studies at Chosen Vail, and the Akademia Muzyczna in Krakow, Poland, and has been in residence at Harvard, Princeton, UCSD, Brown, and others.
-Nathan received his Masters in Music from Yale University, Bachelors degrees in both composition and percussion at Rice University, and was awarded a Fulbright Fellowship to study at the Rotterdams Conservatorium in Holland.
+Davis served on the faculty of Dartmouth College for eight years and currently teaches composition and electronic music at Montclair State University.
+He has given masterclasses on composition, electronics, and extended percussion techniques at UC Berkeley, CalArts, Rice, Baylor, Yale, and the Akademia Muzyczna in Krakow, Poland, with additional residencies at Harvard, Princeton, UCSD, Brown, and other universities across North America.
+Nathan received his Masters in Music from Yale University, Bachelors degrees in both composition and percussion at Rice University, and was awarded a Fulbright Fellowship to study at the Rotterdams Conservatorium in Holland.http://www.nathandavis.com

 Nathan Davis is a New York based composer and percussionist with a clear understanding of the blend between acoustical and electronic sounds sources and with some fascinating results.
 Davis has studied at Rice University and, while on a Fulbright Fellowship, at the Rottersdam Conservatorium.
 He has also explored a great deal of the philosophies and tonalities of Karnatic music and meditation.
 Davis has written pieces for many of the most influential performers of new music including the Calder Quartet and the Ethos percussion ensemble.
 His works have been featured at the Ojai Festival and at many performances of the International Contemporary Ensemble, featured on this recording.